 After the dark, cold winter, we excitedly anticipate the warmer Spring weather and its delightful scent of blossoms and grass.
 However, ask any animal welfare volunteer or employee what Spring season means to them, and they may respond with a term describing the growth of something other than flowers.
 “Kitten Season” refers to the period when litters of kittens are born, generally beginning with the warmer weather and potentially lasting until the end of the year.
-In 2017, HSU received 1,595 kittens into our Foster Care program, and thousands more were brought to shelters and rescue groups across the state!
+Each year, thousands of kittens are brought to shelters and rescue groups across the state!

 While newborn kittens are adorable and it can be tempting to pick up small kittens you might find outside, these fragile babies do best with their mother raising them, and it can be a deadly mistake to take kittens away prematurely.
 We offer the following tips to consider if you find a single kitten or a nest of kittens outside.

 • Are the kittens clean and quiet or sleeping?